Here's How to Disagree With Your Boss Without Losing Your Job

 How to Prep for Disagreement

 How you approach disagreement is critical when you want to disagree with your boss.
 A respectful, thoughtful approach will always trump an aggressive, demanding approach.
 Having facts available that support your case is also helpful.

 Researching the area of disagreement, benchmarking the practices of other companies, and talking with your industry contacts is homework that you should do before approaching your boss.
 That way, noncompetitive best practices will bring the necessary verification to support your viewpoint.
 Armed with data, it won't be about what you think versus what your boss thinks.

 Especially when the decision involves serious business issues that might require disruptive change management strategies, financial commitments, and emotional energy from employees, your opinion needs facts to support it.

 10 Key Actions to Take to Prepare for Disagreeing

-In order to have the most successful outcome for your disagreement discussion with your boss, here are ten things that employees I've known have done when they have successfully disagreed with their boss.
+In order to have the most successful outcome for your disagreement discussion with your boss, here are 10 things that employees have done that have provided the best results.
 Adhering to all or some of these will make disagreeing with your boss easier, safer, and more likely to get you the result you're looking for.